Skip to content

 Shutterstock

 Clint Eastwood isn't just a badass on screen.
-Long before the 87-year-old Oscar winner was an actor, he served in the United States Army.
+Long before the Oscar-winner was an actor, he served in the United States Army.
 While his tenure in the armed forces coincided with the Korean War, Eastwood reportedly never saw combat, taking a post in Northern California for the duration of his military career.

 4

 Elvis Presley is one of the rare celebrities who served in the military after achieving fame.
-Elvis was drafted into the Army in 1958, after his hits "Hound Dog," "Heartbreak Hotel," and "Jailhouse Rock" were already topping the charts.
-In fact, it was during The King's time serving in Germany that he met Priscilla Beaulieu, who would later become his wife.
+He was drafted into the Army in 1958, after his hits "Hound Dog," "Heartbreak Hotel," and "Jailhouse Rock" were already topping the charts.
+In fact, it was during the King's time serving in Germany that he met Priscilla Beaulieu, who would later become his wife.

 5